ASEE STAFF

 Director, Education and Career Development

-Alexandra Sharpe is Director of Education and Career Development at the American Society of Education (ASEE).
+Alexandra Sharpe is Director of Education and Career Development at the American Society for Engineering Education (ASEE).
 In this role, she is responsible for overseeing a portfolio of externally funded and fee-based projects to provide professional development opportunities for engineering faculty, including stakeholder convenings, workshops and courses, and webinars.
-An experienced instructional designer, Alexandra launched ASEE Learning Services in 2020, which offers a suite of professional development programs for engineering faculty, students, and staff.
+She currently serves as PI and co-PI on five NSF-funded awards, including Advancing a Community of NSF Engineering Education and Centers Scholars, Leaders, and Innovators (Award No. EEC-2313369) and 2024 Personalized Learning Ideas Lab (Award No. EFMA-2335705).

 Alexandra holds an M.A. in Museum Studies from Seton Hall University and a B.A. in History from Rider University.
-Prior to joining ASEE in 2016, Alexandra worked at the Smart Electric Power Alliance (SEPA) and the Society for Neuroscience (SfN).
-She currently serves as co-PI on four NSF awards.
-Alexandra resides in New Jersey with her husband and infant son.
+Prior to joining ASEE in 2016, she worked at the Smart Electric Power Alliance (SEPA) and the Society for Neuroscience (SfN).
+Alexandra resides in New Jersey with her husband and two young sons Connor and Patrick.

 Erin Profile Photo